johntyree/knobby/README.md

 Events
 ------

-The events have one of three identified types and always come in pairs.
-The second event is always `End` and occurs at exactly the same time as the original event.
-The purpose of `End` is not yet known.
+The events have one of three identified types and always come in groups.
+All events in a group occur at the same time.
+The final event in a group is always `end` and signals that no more events will arrive with the current time stamp.

 Turn:
  * id: `0x00070002`